British Soap Awards 2018: winners in full

 - Connor McIntyre (Pat Phelan, Coronation Street)

-- Jack P Shepherd (David Platt, Coronation Street)
+- Jack P Shepherd (David Platt, Coronation Street) – WINNER!

 - Michael Parr (Ross Barton, Emmerdale)